 For any questions related to the program, please email indigenousecon@stanford.edu.

+The call for applications will open in October.
 In the application, candidates will be asked to provide their CV, transcript, contact info for a recommender (if you are a current student, at least one recommender must be a professor or academic advisor), and a letter of intent (1,000 words max) based on the following prompt:

-Please describe how your participation in the Hoover Institution's Indigenous Student Seminar will further your professional and / or academic objectives.
+Please describe how your participation in the Hoover Institution's Indigenous Student Seminar will further your professional and/or academic objectives.

 APPLICATION FORM